npmitchell/qBio/README.md

 ### 0a.
 Pycharm
 To begin working with Python code, we recommend using PyCharm, a free, user-friendly code editor.
-First, download PyCharm Community Edition and install it on your computer.
-When you open PyCharm for the first time, create a new project: choose a folder where your code will live, and then configure a Python interpreter.
+First, download PyCharm Community Edition and install it on your computer from `https://www.jetbrains.com/pycharm/download/other.html` When you open PyCharm for the first time, create a new project: choose a folder where your code will live, and then configure a Python interpreter.
 You must select or create an interpreter that uses Python 3.10 — this version is required for the tutorials in this course.
 If no interpreter is available, click